 On this page, you will use

-for loops to repeat and count the repetitions so you can use that counter to draw shapes with repeated patterns:
+for loops not only to repeat, but also to count the repetitions and then use that counter to draw shapes with repeated patterns:

 You've seen these ways to repeat a set of commands:

 foreverblock generates an infinite loop that goes on forever.
 An infinite loop can sometimes be the result of a bug, but in some interactive programs, you want the program to keep running until stopped by the user.